 - How and when you were paid

-The services WHD provides are free and confidential, whether or not you are documented.
+The services WHD provides are free and confidential, whether or not you are a documented or legal employee.
 Importantly, your employer can't terminate you or otherwise discriminate against you in any way for filing a complaint with WHD.

 - Interviews are typically conducted on the employer's premises, but other arrangements may be made.
-In some situations, present and former employees may be interviewed at their homes, by phone or by a mail interview form.
+In some situations, present and former employees may be interviewed at their homes, by phone, or by a mail interview form.

 Recovery of Back Wages

-- WHD may supervise payment of back wages.
+- WHD may supervise payment of back wages

-- The Secretary of Labor may bring suit for back wages and an equal amount as liquidated damages.
+- The Secretary of Labor may bring a lawsuit for back wages and an equal amount as liquidated damages*